mpv-player/mpv/DOCS/man/options.rst

         transfer function is SDR.
 This way you can control SDR output separately from HDR output.

+``--sdr-adjust-gamma=<auto|yes|no>``
+    SDR transfer functions are often ambiguous or mismatched.
+Even if files are tagged with a specific function (e.g. ``bt.709``), the actual content may not match.
+For example, most screen capture software tags its output as ``bt.709``, but the content is usually a direct sRGB capture.

+    On the target side, "sRGB" is also ambiguous, some displays are factory calibrated to a pure power 2.2 gamma, while others may use the sRGB piecewise curve.
+Both of which are typically configured as "sRGB" in the swapchain configuration.
+Similar inconsistencies exist across compositor implementations of color management, as different platforms handle this in different ways.
+See also ``--treat-srgb-as-power22``.
+    Additionally, ``bt.1886`` requires display contrast ratio to be known for correct rendering, which is often unavailable.
+Use``--target-contrast`` to specify it.

+    This option controls whether SDR content should have its gamma adjusted.
+    It only applies to the "sRGB" swapchain target configuration, since that is the most common and ambiguous case.
+If set to ``no``, content tagged as ``sRGB``, ``gamma2.2`` or ``bt.1886`` will be rendered as-is.
+If set to ``yes``, it will be converted based on the available metadata.

+    ``auto`` (default) behaves like ``no``, except when ``--target-trc`` is explicitly set, in which case it behaves like ``yes``.

+    Generally it's recommended to enable this option, if you can ensure that both source and target metadata is correct.

+    (Only for ``--vo=gpu-next``)

 ``--treat-srgb-as-power22=<no|input|output|both|auto>``
     When enabled, sRGB is (de)linearized using a pure power 2.2 curve instead of the standard sRGB piecewise transfer function.